-Applications are now closed.
-The deadline for applications was Sunday, March 7, 2021 at midnight EST.
+The deadline for applications is Sunday, March 6, 2022 at midnight EST.

 The Case Comprehensive Cancer Center Summer Medical Training Award will fund medical student research training projects in oncology.
 Each award will provide $3,000 as a trainee summer stipend, and an additional $500 will be given to the hosting laboratory for research materials and supplies.